LSeu-Open/AIEnhancedWork/Tutorials/run-local-llm-ollama-and-page-assist.md

 This section is designed to provide you with the **necessary knowledge and resources to make informed decisions about selecting the right model for your specific needs**.
 To facilitate this process, I have prepared **two reference tables to support your search**.

-> The first table showcases **open-source models**, which can be **run locally on your machine.** To ensure optimal performance, I have outlined the **recommended hardware requirements for each model**.
-Please note that while it may be possible to run certain models with lower hardware specifications, this may result in slower output and performance.
+* **The first table showcases open-source models**, which can be **run locally on your machine.** To ensure optimal performance, I have outlined the **recommended hardware requirements for each model**.
+* **The second table features proprietary models**, which typically operate on cloud-based providers.

+> [!NOTE]
+> Please note that while it may be **possible to run certain models with lower hardware specifications**, this may result in **slower inference speed**.
+>
 > For **users with limited system resources** or older hardware configurations, I will also provide guidance on **cloud-based providers that can efficiently run these models**.

-> The second table features **proprietary models**, which typically operate on cloud-based providers.
+> [!IMPORTANT]
+> The VRAM requirements listed in the tables are indicative estimates, calculated for a **Q4_0 quantization** that represents a **balance between model precision and inference speed** as recommended by the **default Ollama configuration.**

 > [!NOTE]
 > The models are ranked according to their **Quality Index (with higher scores indicating better performance)** from the [Artificial Analysis LLM Leaderboard](https://artificialanalysis.ai/models/o1?models_selected=o1%2Co1-mini%2Cgpt-4o-2024-08-06%2Cgpt-4o-mini%2Cgemini-1-5-pro%2Cgemini-1-5-flash%2Cclaude-35-sonnet%2Cclaude-3-opus%2Cclaude-3-haiku%2Creka-core%2Cdeepseek-v2-5%2Cyi-large%2Cclaude-3-sonnet).
 Please note that **Quality Index is subject to change** based on daily test-run and will be updated regularly to reflect the latest rankings.
+>
-I consider this **benchmarking methodology to be less biased** than the Elo score method employed by LMSys.
+> We consider this **benchmarking methodology to be less biased** than the Elo score method employed by LMSys.
 Furthermore, the **LMSys leaderboard does not address datasets contamination , model quantization and model overfitting issues.**

-> [!IMPORTANT]
-> The VRAM requirements listed in the tables are indicative estimates, calculated for a **Q4_0 quantization** that represents a **balance between model precision and inference speed** as recommended by the **default Ollama configuration.**

 ### Open Source Models